NickBansal/Bacteria-Simulation/README.md

 * Any live bacteria cell with more than three live neighbours dies, as if by overcrowding.
 * Any dead bacteria cell with exactly three live neighbours becomes a live bacteria cell, as if by reproduction.

-This sprint is set up using Javascript in Visual Studio Code and testing is done with Mocha and Chai.
+This sprint is set up using Javascript in Visual Studio Code and testing is done with Mocha, Chai & Sinon.

 ## Step-by-step
 - [x] Calculate the amount of neighbours each cell has